norcams/iaas/docs/enduser/create-virtual-machine.rst

 Here, choose which SSH keypair you want to assign to this virtual machine, and choose any security groups.
-The "default" security group allows ICMP (ping) and SSH access to the virtual machine.
+The "default" security group doesn't allow any access to the virtual machine unless it's modified.
 When finished with this tab, select the "Networking" tab:

 .. image:: images/dashboard-create-instance-04.png
    :align: center